skuep/AIOC/README.md

 J2,D3,D4,R17 designators don't exist in the CPL file.
 ````

+Note for people doing their own PCB production: I suggest using the LCSC part numbers in the BOM file as a guide on what to buy (especially regarding the MCU).

 ## How To Assemble
 This is the process I use for building.
 See photographs in ``images`` folder.
 - You need to use **Monacor** ``PG-204P`` and ``PG-203P`` or compatible TRS connectors (2 solder lugs and a big tab for the sleeve connection). **Adafruit** products ``1800`` and ``1798`` are confirmed to work as well.